stephenbarkan/mustafa/artform/flow-art.md

 title: Flow Art
 photos:
   - image: /assets/uploads/mustafa-test.png
-    Caption: This is a caption about the photo, there’s really not a lot to say if you ask me, but here I am, explaining it again.
+    caption: This is a caption about the photo, there’s really not a lot to say if you ask me, but here I am, explaining it again.
 ---

 The prompt was to flow with your non-dominant hand, for me that’s my left.
 It felt clumsy at first, like trying to doodle a heart with the wrong hand, but balance takes practice.
 Kinda like my new day job, where I’m still learning rhythm and patience (and yes, I literally recorded this right before work in my recruitment shirt LOL).
 Just like with my students, the magic is in showing up, wobble and all.
 The more I lean in, the more the groove finds me.

 ## Community resources